jamesrz95/test-tango/README.md

     http://localhost:3333/api/fibonacci/{Inputnumber}
 ```

-And then, you will need to reload the React App to see the input from and result from API.
+And then, you will need to reload the React App to see the input and result from API.